Posted August 1, 2016 by Heather S. Haseley

 - Reading of the One Book, One Northwestern selection The Signal and The Noise by Nate Silver as a group.
 The group will discuss the book and participate in the larger campus conversations about data and its uses.

 - Dedicated project work on teaching and learning analytics.
 These projects may focus on a single class, a sequence of classes, or on a program.
-Each project will be fostered by a staff member from Northwestern IT’s Academic and Research Technology.
+Each project will be fostered by a staff member from Northwestern IT Services and Support.
 Members with a completed project may be invited to present at the 2017 TEACHx at the end of the academic year.

 - Open, informal drop-in hours once a month.
 Open to all, the office hours will be a place to try out new project ideas, spark innovation, and think through presentations of teaching and learning analytics.